-This report provides the committee with an overview of the Local Government Benchmarking Framework, and may subsequently is to be considered by FASC regarding the best value aspects of the report.
+This report provides the committee with an overview of the Local Government Benchmarking Framework; in particular, areas of consideration around best value.

-The Framework forms part of the suite of Performance Indicators used by Audit Scotland to consider how the Council is performing in its duty to deliver Best Value.
+The Framework also forms part of the suite of Performance Indicators used by Audit Scotland to consider how the Council is performing in its duty to deliver best value.